junxit/us-congress-bills-115/metadata.md

 - 2018-01-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H435-437)
 - 2018-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H435-437)
 - 2018-01-18 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2018-06-26 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2018-06-28 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2018-06-28 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2018-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 495.